 - a.
 Agency shall prepare a uniform request for quotations to obtain responses from at least three (3) Contractors.
 Agencies may use the Uniform Request for Quotes, or a similar form.
 Fillable version of the form available on the SPO site.
 It is the agency's responsibility to give the Contractors a reasonable amount of time to prepare and submit the quote. - b.
 Each RFQ will describe the project needs based on the Scope of Work categories one through thirteen of the RFP.
 Task Orders will include a statement of work which defines the services and deliverables.
-The agency may determine that acquisition-specific training may be required due to knowledge transfer needs.
+The agency may determine that acquisitionspecific training may be required due to knowledge transfer needs.
 The training needs shall be made part of the statement of work. - c.
 Each RFQ will require the Contractor to submit the names of each team member who will provide services throughout the contract period.
 The rate and description of each team member will be identified by the labor category as submitted by the Contractor.
 Agencies may request resumès or any other additional information about the team members to find out more about the expert level and experience that make up the team. - d.
-Contractor responds by the due date specified and includes the following: - A recommendation(s) for tasks that will result in a deliverable(s) that respond to the agencies' project needs.
+Contractor responds by the due date specified and includes the following: - 1.
+A recommendation(s) for tasks that will result in a deliverable(s) that respond to the agencies' project needs.
 Acquisition-specific training by the Contractor may also be necessary in order to produce the desired outcome.
 Consequently, training may be needed as one of the tasks. - 2.
 A breakdown of the number of hours for tasks by labor categories.
 The total price shall be a firm fixed fee. - 3.
-Description of Schedule of Performance Payment Milestones and project schedule. - 4.
+Description of Schedule of Performance Payment Milestones and project schedule. - e.
 Agency reviews and evaluates all quotes received.
 If a Contractor fails to respond by the due date specified, the agency shall document such failure in the procurement file.
-If a Contractor submits a late quote, it is the agency's decision to

-- accept or reject a late quote submittal.
-The agency shall document the late submittal in the procurement file. - 5.
+If a Contractor submits a late quote, it is the agency's decision to accept or reject a late quote submittal.
+The agency shall document the late submittal in the procurement file. - f.
 Agency determines best value based on agency's requirements of task order needs.
 Best value will be determined by price, technical and/or business requirements/service viability, past performance and other pertinent factors determined by the using agency.
-Such determination shall be in writing and placed in the procurement file.
-Agency may choose to utilize SPO-010, Record of Procurement, or another form. - 6.
-The Task Order Document shall be signed by the Contractor and agency PO or designee authorized to enter into a contract.
+Such a determination shall be in writing and placed in the procurement file.
+Agency may choose to utilize SPO-010, Record of Procurement, or another form.